Columbus Chill History

 Major league sports made Downtown Columbus vibrant and relevant once again.
 The economic impact is far beyond anything imagined when presented to the voters in 1997 and certainly beyond any dreams of a fledgling minor league team announced six years earlier.

-Nationwide Realty, Inc. has overseen nearly a billion dollars of development in this once blighted area and the Arena District has generated $30 million in additional tax revenue each year since the outset with expectations of $60 million as the calendar turns to the second decade of the 21st century.
+Nationwide Realty, Inc. has overseen nearly a billion dollars of development in this once blighted area and the Arena District has generated $30 million in additional tax revenue each year since the outset with expectations of $60 million as the calendar turns to the second decade of the 21

 With the launch of the NHL Blue Jackets, annual sales by Arena District businesses rose from $78 million in 2000 to $1.6 billion in 2006.
 Columbus Public Schools directly benefited by receiving a check of more than three-quarter of a million dollars annually from ticket surcharges on Nationwide Arena events and visiting players taxes.
 The total resulting financial impact on the city is in the billions of dollars and its social impact was in a word priceless.